george-chou/MIC/README.md

 ## Medical Image Segmentation (MIS) ##

-The source code of MIS is in `MedicalImageSegmentation.py`
+The source code of MIS is in _MedicalImageSegmentation.py_.

-<b>Figure 1</b> shows the demonstration of 3D segmentation result achieved using three
-multiple viewing angles.
+_Figure 1_ shows the demonstration of 3D segmentation results achieved using three multiple viewing angles.

 <div align=center>
     <b>Figure 1: 3D segmentation result of the tumor</b><br>
     <img width="100%" src=".github/f1.png"/>
 </div>

-<b>Table 2</b> shows the demonstration of the experiments on different global and local parameters combinations.
+_Table 2_ shows the demonstration of the experiments on different global and local parameter combinations.

 <div align=center>
     <b>Table 2: Part experiments on different global and local parameters</b><br>
     <img width="455" src=".github/t2.PNG"/>
 </div>

-Based on experiment results, the best global and local parameters are among experiments with ID from 2 to 3 considering the classification of true or false, positive or negative.
-The best way to find them is to define an indicator of the best result, then define a distance between the result indicator in current parameters and the best result, and finally search for the parameters of minimum distance by deep learning.
-In that way, we do not need to search for best parameters manually.
+Based on experiment results, the best global and local parameters are among experiments with ID from 2 to 3 considering whether the classification is true or false, positive or negative.
+The best way to find them is to define an indicator of the best result, then define a distance between the result indicator in current parameters and the best outcome, and finally search for the settings of minimum distance by deep learning.
+In that way, we do not need to search for the best parameters manually.